ercanduman/AndroidServiceExamples/README.md

-# AndroidServicesExamples
+# Android Services and Service Examples with Notification
-This app contains sample codes for JobService Example, Foreground Service Example, IntentService Example and JobIntentService Example.
+This app contains sample codes for JobService, Foreground (Plain) Service, IntentService and JobIntentService examples.
-If API level is 26+ then a notification shown as well for all services types.
+If API level is 26+ than a notification shown for each service type.